Press coverage. We need to earn more press coverage! But how?

 Content is king.

-We know this and we live this at Drive Research (no, really... we publish new blog posts every day).
+We know this and we live this at Drive Research (no, really...we publish new content on our market research blog every day).

 According to a study by Buzzsumo and Mantis Research: